tarwn/lessthandot-hugo/blogs/content/posts/2008-09-08-what-is-deferred-name-resolution-and-why.md

 Server: Msg 134, Level 15, State 1, Line 13

-The variable name &#8216;@i' has already been declared.
+The variable name '@i' has already been declared.
 Variable names must be unique within a query batch or stored procedure.

 Now why do you need to care about deferred name resolution?
 Let's take another example from a blogpost I made a while back: [Do you depend on sp_depends (no pun intended)][2]